 If you can provide different levels on which they can roost, it helps tremendously.

-A ‘quick and dirty’ quiet spot could be a pallet angled against the side of a coop, or a small tarp arranged in a similar fashion.
+A ‘quick and dirty’ quiet spot could be a pallet angled against the side of a coop or a small tarp arranged similarly.

-If you are able to spend extra time with them it’s beneficial- to them and you.
+If you can spend extra time with them, it’s beneficial- to them and you.
 My chickens are unpaid psychotherapists- I know they will keep all my secrets!

 Winter can be a terribly boring time for chickens… but it doesn’t have to be!

 Your birds need space and variety to keep them from picking at each other.
 Quiet, darkened areas away from the rest of the flock are ideal for the quieter flock members.